Tea tree oil as a bed bug remedy

 ---|---|---|

-Terpinen-4-ol | 40-45% | Disrupts cell membranes, causes dehydration |
+Terpinen-4-ol | 40-45% | Disrupting cell membranes, causing dehydration |

-γ-Terpinene | 10-28% | Enhances penetration, contributes to repellent effect |
+γ-Terpinene | 10-28% | Increasing penetration, contributing to repellent effect |

-α-Terpinene | 5-13% | Supports overall insecticidal activity |
+α-Terpinene | 5-13% | Overall insecticidal activity |

-1,8-Cineole | 2-15% | Provides repellent properties |
+1,8-Cineole | 2-15% | Repellent properties |

-Scientific mechanism against bed bugs
+Scientific mechanisms against bed bugs

-Tea tree oil works through multiple mechanisms:
+Tea tree oil works by multiple mechanisms:

 - Neurotoxic effects: Disrupts nervous system function in bed bugs